Friday, 24 March 2023

 • Taking our Christmas cards and calendars home to share with our families.

-For the performance on Tuesday all gates will be opened at 9.15am.
-Please make your way round to the front of the school (by the office) where you will be able to enter the hall via the double doors in the car park.
+For the performance on Wednesday, please make your way round to the front of the school as we will be unable to open all the gates.
+You will be able to enter the hall via the double doors in the car park.
 The PTA will be offering teas and coffees and there will be a collection for the school charity at the end of the performance.
-PLEASE NOTE we have already taken photographs of the children in their costumes and you will not be able to take photos or film our Nativity, as already stated in the letter, as this would not comply with our safeguarding procedures.

 Miss Wakefield, Mrs O'Connor and Miss Langley